 50-60 Southampton Row

-16-minute walk from the College and costs around £150 per night.
+A 20-minute walk from the College, and about £150 a night.

 If you are enrolling on a long-term course, then you may want to opt for a privately rented apartment or house.
 The best way to do this is through a reputable estate agency.
 We would advise anyone taking up a private let to ensure they visit the property in person prior to signing a tenancy agreement to make sure it meets your needs and is in a suitable area for your commute to and from the College.